thiennp/frontend-mastery-hub/levels/37/README.md

-# Level 37: Angular Advanced Features
+# Level 37: Angular Testing

 ## Overview
-This level focuses on angular advanced features and provides comprehensive learning materials, examples, and projects.
+This level focuses on angular testing and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of angular advanced features
+- Understand the core concepts of angular testing
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns